 Communication teams need to demonstrate they are at least as adept at corporate planning and strategy implementation as other departments.
 Can you benchmark your department’s performance against other departments within your organization.
 An alternative is to compare with the equivalent PR departments of other organizations within your industry sector – or even from other sectors.

 Does your team have a good reputation?
 Do you conduct a structured review of the overall level of stakeholder satisfaction with your PR team’s services and products?
 A valuable way to find out what managers and/or relevant staff from other departments think of your team is to conduct a periodic satisfaction survey.
 The results will be an important guide to the opinions about your group’s performance.
 By including a question about each of the various broad categories of services and goods you provide, you are able to focus on the relative standing of each factor, and to respond to improve performance where needed.
+Definitely a valuable way to measure your PR team’s performance in this particular area.
 The results of an actual satisfaction ratings survey of a public affairs team, shown below, will help your thinking:

 The results from an actual survey are shown in the table below to indicate the types of categories being reviewed in the survey questions.
 Suggestions about more probing questions are also added at the bottom of the table: